uclouvain/osis-document/README.md

 ## Post-processing files

-To perform post-processing actions manually on files, use the utility function `post_process`.
+<strong> To manually post-process files from within the osis_document module </strong> , use the utility function
+`post_process`.
 This function allows you to convert files, merge files, or do both at the same time.